search icon

 • Human resources files (hires, terminations, applicants, etc)

 Please note that this is not a comprehensive list.
-There may be other items you need to include, and it’s also possible that your specific corporation may not need to keep every single record listed above.
+There may be other items a business needs to include, and it’s also possible that a specific corporation may not need to keep every single record listed above.

-If in doubt, ask yourself if the document is a record that could be requested in an audit, or used as evidence in a lawsuit.
-If so, you should keep it.
+If in doubt, entrepreneurs should ask themselves if the document is a record that could be requested in an audit or used as evidence in a lawsuit.
+If so, it’s probably worth keeping in the corporate record.

-While the law dictates that you keep records, it does not explicitly say how to keep them, so you have the liberty to choose your method for record-keeping.
-Whatever method you choose, you should ensure that your records will be organized, thorough, and protected.
+While the law generally dictates that a business owner must keep records, it does not explicitly say how to keep them.
+So entrepreneurs have the liberty to choose how they keep their records.
+There are many possibilities, but every entrepreneur should ensure their records are organized, thorough, and protected.

 Traditionally, corporate records have been kept as printed, hard-copy files in a physical kit.
 Some corporations still use this method, but many opt for more environmentally friendly electronic files.
-With either method, your records should be backed up in case of loss, because paper files would be susceptible to fire and water damage, and online files could get deleted or lost on accident.
+With either method, it’s prudent for entrepreneurs to keep their records backed up in case of loss; for example, paper files would be susceptible to fire and water damage, and online files could get deleted or lost by accident.

-These records do not have to be kept permanently, however.
-(Imagine how big the records would be for century-old corporations!)
-The length of time you need to keep a record depends on the document in question.
+These records do not have to be kept permanently, however (imagine how big the records would be for century-old corporations).
+The length of time a corporation needs to keep a record depends on the document in question.
 For example, tax returns usually need to be kept for six years.

-For more information on how long to keep documents and other essentials of record-keeping, you can consult the IRS’s publication, Starting a Business and Keeping Records.
-Check out corporate kit definition for more.
+For more information on how long to keep documents and other essentials of record-keeping, business owners can consult the IRS’s publication, Starting a Business and Keeping Records.
+Check out the corporate kit definition guide for more information.

-There is no filing requirement for your corporate records.
-Corporate law requires you to maintain the records, but you do not need to file them with the IRS or your Secretary of State.
-If you have documents that you’re unsure about, you may want to consult a business attorney for further guidance.
+There is no filing requirement for a company’s corporate records.
+Corporate law requires a business to maintain the records, but the owners do not need to file them with the IRS or the Secretary of State.
+If an entrepreneur has documents they’re unsure about, they may want to consult a business attorney for further guidance.

 Conclusion

-Corporate record-keeping can be confusing and difficult, even if you operate a small company.
-The biggest challenge with record-keeping is simply making sure you have all the documents you need.
-After all, if you’re ever audited, or if your business is sued, you could be in serious trouble if you don’t have all the necessary forms.
+Corporate record-keeping can be confusing and difficult, even for small corporations.
+The biggest challenge with record-keeping is simply making sure that the business has all the necessary documents on hand.
+After all, if the company is ever audited or if the business is sued, the company owners could be in serious trouble if they don’t have all the necessary forms.

-If the extensive record-keeping requirements of a corporation sound too daunting, perhaps forming a limited liability company (LLC) would be a better choice for your business, as this entity type requires far fewer records to be kept.
+If the extensive record-keeping requirements of a corporation sound too daunting, perhaps forming a limited liability company (LLC) would be a better choice for an entrepreneur, as this entity type requires far fewer records to be kept.

 Recommended articles